Suggested Drive - Northern Loop

 To reach Boreen Point turn right on to McKinnon Drive from Tewantin and enjoy the relaxing hinterland scenery, then turn right on to Louis Bazzo Drive.
 The small lakefront village of Boreen Point is accessible by turning right on to Laguna St, the gateway to the upper Noosa River, the Everglades and the Great Sandy National Park.
 Unwind on the shores of Lake Cootharaba, hire a kayak and glide over tranquil waters, watch the sailboats or catch a fish for a BBQ.
 The public picnic area on the Boreen Point foreshore has a playground, BBQ facilities and a general store close by.

 The Boreen Point Campground is located on Lake Cootharaba within the bushland reserve.
 This is a great day area for swimming, boating, canoeing and is part of the Noosa Bird Trail.
 The campground also has beautiful lakefront campsites for tents and campervans if staying longer and is a 5-minute walk from the historic Apollonian Hotel, open from 10am with a unique pub-style menu in an authentic colonial setting.

-A little further on, see kangaroos wandering through the trees at the Elanda Point Education Centre and Adventure Park which has a kiosk on the shores of Lake Cootharaba.
+A little further on, see kangaroos wandering through the trees at Habitat Noosa Everglades Ecocamp which has a restaurant, brewery, camping and glamping options as well as water craft hire right on the shores of Lake Cootharaba.
 From here you can 4WD to Harry’s Hut and through to Rainbow Beach or take the sealed road to Kin Kin.

 Mill Point is a short walk from Elanda Point, following a walking track off Lake Flat Road and is the site of one of the earliest European settlements in the region with a sawmill operating from 1871-1892.